 Children and Adolescents, WHO

-For women living with HIV, having an HPV infection is an even bigger concern – they are in fact five times more likely to develop invasive cervical cancer.
-There is a need to increase HPV vaccination and increase access to cervical screening in low and middle income countries, where the problem of HIV and HPV is most prevalent.
+For women living with HIV, having an HPV infection is an even bigger concern – they are in fact six times more likely to develop invasive cervical cancer.5 There is a need to increase HPV vaccination and increase access to cervical screening in low and middle income countries, where the problem of HIV and HPV is most prevalent.